 Did you know that customers who shop via multiple channels have a 30 percent higher customer lifetime value than customers who only shop on one channel?
 That’s a pretty significant boost – and it speaks to the value of an omnichannel marketing approach.

-The days of customers using one device and one channel to buy a product are over.
+The days of customer satisfaction using one device and one channel to buy a product are over.
 Customers are using multiple devices and multiple channels (often in the same day).
 By using a n omnichannel marketing approach that incorporates email, social media, PPC ads, and even SMS marketing, you give yourself multiple touchpoints.

 4. Implement and Iterate